From A Wiki of Ice and Fire

 - Polliver.
 Killed by The Hound at the Crossroads Inn.

 - Ser Gregor.
 Died in extreme pain due to the thickened manticore venom that coated Prince Oberyn's spear.
+(Arya currently is unaware of this and Gregor is still on her list).

 - Raff the Sweetling.
 Killed by Arya under her guise of "Mercy" at the Gate, a mummers playhall in Braavos.